dabbler0/wigo/README.md

 Well-Informed Game Operator
 ===========================

 This is an implementation of S.A.R.S'.A'.-Learning based on linear regression.
+It is designed to play, without prior knowledge, any game with discrete inputs and discrete outputs.
+It learns while playing, so will lose for a while at first, then start winning as it learns to play.
+For a demo with a bunch of different example games, see here: http://dabbler0.github.io/wigo.

 Usage
 -----